 Delegating Authority

 The Tyrant cannot delegate.
-He must control everything himself because he trusts no one.
+He must control everything because he trusts no one.
 He micromanages and undermines those he claims to empower.
-The Victim gives up rather than delegates.
-He hands off responsibility without keeping accountability.
-Then he blames others when things go wrong.
+The Victim abandons rather than delegates.
+He dumps responsibility without accountability, then blames others when things collapse.
 The Mature King delegates with both trust and accountability.

-Choosing the right people: The King finds those with the skill and character to handle authority.
-He looks for alignment with the realm's values, not just technical skill.
+Choosing the right people: The King finds those with skill and character to handle authority.
+He seeks alignment with the realm's values, not just technical ability.

-Clarifying expectations: He is clear about what he wants done, why it matters, and what success looks like.
-He defines the boundaries of the authority he's granting.
+Clarifying expectations: He defines what must be done, why it matters, and what success looks like.
+He sets clear boundaries around the authority he's granting.

-Providing resources: He makes sure people have what they need—training, tools, budget, time.
-Everything needed to succeed.
+Providing resources: He makes sure people have what they need to get the job done—training, tools, budget, time.
+Setting someone up to fail is worse than never delegating at all.

 Keeping accountability: He creates clear checkpoints and metrics.
 He follows up.
 He holds people accountable for results while supporting their growth.

 Supporting without rescuing: When people struggle, he coaches and supports them.
-But he doesn't take the work back or do it for them.
+But he doesn't reclaim the work or do it for them.
 He lets them learn through challenge.